ACTOMtoolbox/Linux/README.md

 # Linux
-Run on a linux machine with a graphical user interface for settings - Docker is required to run the toolbox.
+Run on a linux machine with a graphical user interface for settings - Docker is required to run the toolbox (https://docs.docker.com/engine/install/).

 The Decision Support Tool is open source and can be freely downloaded from https://github.com/ACTOMtoolbox, which also includes documentation and instructions.
 If used independently the developers accept no liability relating to the use of the DST.